liutkwilliam/first-portfolio/__portfolio/bowling-trouble.md

 feature:
 not-show: true
 ---
-An animation of an accident involving a bowling ball, animation video last in 30 seconds.
+An flash animation of an accident involving a bowling ball, animation video last in 30 seconds.

 Background Music “Rock Energy” by Audionautix
 From audionautix.com/